Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/wireframes.md

 ## **An Introductory Note**

-As discussed in the README.md document, I had to scale down the project during its development.
+I had to scale down the project during its development.
 In an effort to adopt an Agile mindset, I focused on delivering a MVP in the form of a properly functioning blog while leaving the individual *About Us* page and the logbook app to a future release. <br>
 This document includes all the original wireframes, with an indication of those now belonging to a future release.

 ### **1. Site Map**